For the first page of this review of the Villas at Disney’s Grand Floridian, click here.

 Two Bedroom Villas at the Grand Floridian come in two variants–lock-offs, that combine a studio and a One Bedroom Villa, and “dedicated” two bedrooms that have a slightly different layout for the second bedroom.

-The floor plan for a lock-off is above; a floor plan of a dedicated villa–and discussion of the differences between the two types of second bedrooms–is here.
+The floor plan for a lock-off is above; a floor plan of a dedicated villa is below.
+A discussion of the differences between the two types of second bedrooms–is here.

 As in the one bedroom, the master sleeps two and living room three.
 The second bedroom sleeps 4-5, depending on layout.

-Only Old Key West, Kidani, and Bay Lake Tower are comparable in their effectiveness for larger families, and only Old Key West Two Bedroom Villas are larger.
+Only Old Key West, Kidani, Riviera, and Bay Lake Tower are comparable in their effectiveness for larger families, and only Old Key West and Riviera Two Bedroom Villas are larger.

 GRAND VILLAS AT THE VILLAS AT THE GRAND FLORIDIAN